ctu-vras/precnet/README.md

 4. Get desired evaluation or figures

 ## Prerequisities
-Version used during training/testing are shown in the parenthesis.
+Versions used during training/testing are shown in the parenthesis.
 * Python 3 (3.6.6)
 * Keras (2.2.4)
 * Tensorflow (1.13.1)